Sunday Blues, a time for change

 What are the Sunday blues and what causes them?

-Sunday blues, like other forms of anxiety that are triggered by an event or situation, is brought on when we begin to take on board the looming specter of the work week ahead.
+Sunday blues, like other forms of anxiety that are triggered by an event or situation, is brought on when we begin to take on board the looming spectre of the work week ahead.
 The effects of these thoughts can be overwhelming, and over time can have a destabilising effect on our mental health.

 Another factor that can contribute to Sunday blues is the sense of isolation that often accompanies the end of the weekend cycle.
 Especially If you have spent the weekend socialising with friends and family, it can be difficult to transition back to a more solitary routine that is not so much filled with the same level of free abandonment.
 You may have spent your free time engaging with others who appear on the outside quite devoid of stress and worry, which can also have a destabilising effect on your own thinking, for example ‘Am I in the wrong job’.